 - Get to know your neighbors so that you can help each other if an emergency arises.

 - If you have senior family members, arrange for a neighbor to have keys for the door or purchase an exterior lock box and have the code kept on file with the Richfield Public Safety Dispatch Center.
 This will prevent the RFD from having to break a door or window to gain access to a family member that has fallen and cannot reach the door.

 Do you install car seats at the fire station?

 No, unfortunately we are unable to install car seats on an individual basis.
 However, Children's Minnesota offers a monthly car seat checkup that is hosted at Fire Station #1 on the second Saturday of each month from 9am to noon.
-To schedule an appointment during this time, please contact Esther at 651-796-8142 or firstname.lastname@example.org.
-For more information on dates and requirements please download the Children's Minnesota Car Seat Checkup flyer (pdf).
+The next scheduled date is May 8th, 2021.
+You must have a reservation prior to arriving at the station.
+To make a reservation or if you have additional questions, please contact Esther at 651-796-8142 or firstname.lastname@example.org.